The Sierra Leone Telegraph: 5 July 2013

 They would like to forget the era of ‘Kabbah Tiger’, with most homes powered by a fuel-hungry and environmentally unfriendly portable generator.

-But the international community are in sympathy with the government and its electricity problem, and the misery it causes for millions of people.
+But the international community are in sympathy with the Koroma government and its electricity problem, and the misery it causes millions of people.

-Laudable as this gesture is, it cannot be the solution to the structural problems and huge investment required to transform Sierra Leone’s energy sector to a viable enterprise that meets the country’s needs.
+Laudable as this gesture is, it cannot be the solution to the structural problems and huge investment required to transform Sierra Leone’s energy sector to a viable enterprise that meets the country’s needs, a senior official at the ministry of energy told the Sierra Leone Telegraph.

 What is needed is an electricity supply enterprise that is wholly financed by the private sector and managed by the private sector, at each provincial level, rather than a centralised national provider.